bnzk/djangocms-misc/README.md

 Yet implemented on `develop` branch only!

-### Untranslated Placeholder
+### Untranslated Placeholder (no under development currently!)

 WARNING: very experimental.
+Would allow mixed translated/untranslated placeholders.
 Get real untranslated placeholders, that have the same plugins, for all languages. monkey patch `cms.utils.plugins.assign_plugins`, and due to "different trees", other monkey patches may be needed (sorting/structure mode!).
 Currently trying different approaches, that can be tried: `djangocms_misc.editmode_fallback_placeholder` (always displaying